• LAUNCH YOUR DREAM

 • Accept that people actually have a story to tell – It’s our job to capture it, not invent it for them.

-• The story may be painful but capture it anyway – So if your gut tells you to take it the shot, take the shot.
+• The story may be painful but capture it anyway – So if your gut tells you to take the shot, take the shot.

 • Stop telling them to “say cheese” – because feelings can’t be forced.
 In my experience, the best emotional shots are usually the ones not overly orchestrated.

-• Even with best intentions and incredible preparation, be ready for ‘nothing’.
+• Even with the best intentions and incredible preparation, be ready for ‘nothing’.
 Images may fall flat.
 It happens.
 Regroup and keep shooting if possible.

 The best images will always be the ones that evoke emotion and make people feel something.